How to Rotate or Replace a Boat Hatch (And Reasons You Should)

 Remember the hose trick I mentioned above?
 Use it!
-As a last precaution, test the seal with a water hose and make sure nothing’s leaking to the cabin below and all is dry.
+As a last precaution, test the seal with a water hose and make sure nothing's leaking into the cabin below and all is dry.

 Installing a boat hatch might seem like an intimidating project, but you could realistically replace several hatches in a day minus repairs of major wood rot or framing.
-And with two people, the project goes even faster!
+With two people, the project goes even faster.

 Go Beyond the Boat Hatch

-Getting rid of boat hatch entirely and patching a hole takes a bit more effort.
-However, if you have a boat hatch that hinders you from standing or stretching out on deck and need to rid yourself of it, there are a few solutions.
+Getting rid of a boat hatch entirely and patching a hole takes a bit more effort.
+However, if you have a boat hatch that hinders you from standing or stretching out onthe deck and need to rid yourself of it, there are a few solutions.

 Alternatively, you could install a low profile boat hatch like this West Marine Lewmar Low-Profile Hatch.

 Boat hatches are often overlooked and, in some cases, even neglected.
-Whether you’ve purchased a fixer-upper boat like me or have been annoyed with a hatches direction, replacing and rotating a boat hatch is more simple than it appears.
+Whether you've purchased a fixer-upper boat like me or have been annoyed with your hatch direction, replacing and rotating a boat hatch is more simple than it appears.